MCH Best. NPM 1: Well-Woman Visit

 Outcome.
 Percent of women with a past year preventive visit.
 For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.

 Examples from the Field.
-There are currently 0 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
+Access descriptions of ESMs that use this strategy directly or intervention components that align with this strategy.
+You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
 Using the approach “Increase access and visibility to clinics that offer extended hours of service within close proximity to MCH populations,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework: